Windframe MCP Server

 Authenticate

-2. You sign in to your Windframe account and approve access.
+2. You sign in or sign up with your Windframe account and approve access.

 3. Your client stores and refreshes the OAuth token automatically.